 Read our 2016 Report Card for Katko.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Katko is shown as a purple triangle. (analysis methodology)
+Katko is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 John Katko sits on the following committees:

 Katko was the primary sponsor of 5 bills that were enacted:

 - H.R.
 5338 (114th): Checkpoint Optimization and Efficiency Act of 2016

 - H.R.
 4698 (114th): Securing Aviation from Foreign Entry Points and Guarding Airports Through Enhanced Security Act of 2016

 - H.R.
 719 (114th): Continuing Appropriations Act, 2016